 - Names and spelling of names for all participants.

 - Who to send the invoice to and how payment will be made.
-Important: Do not send the bill to the person requesting captioning service, or their insurance company (if the captioning is for a medical appointment).
+Important: If you are required to provide accommodations under the Americans with Disabilities Act (ADA), do not send the bill to the person requesting captioning service, or their insurance company (if the captioning is for a medical appointment).

 Tips for captioning in-person events